Grand Turk Island: Other installations and events

 From 1957 to 1959 USN Mobile Construction Battalion 7 constructed a LORAN Station on the island.

-In 1962, John Glenn's Friendship 7 Mercury spacecraft landed in the vicinity of Grand Turk Island off the southeast shoreline.
-A replica of the Friendship 7 is on display in Grand Turk at the entrance to the Grand Turk Island airport.
+In 1962, John Glenn's Friendship 7 Mercury spacecraft landed in the vicinity of Grand Turk off the southeast shoreline.
+A replica of the Friendship 7 is on display in Grand Turk at the entrance to the Grand Turk airport.

-In 1966 at least five Arcas (All-Purpose Rocket for Collecting Atmospheric Soundings) sounding rockets were launched from Grand Turk Island by the USA.
+In 1966 at least five Arcas (All-Purpose Rocket for Collecting Atmospheric Soundings) sounding rockets were launched from Grand Turk by the USA.